Bilibotter/light-flow/README.md

 )

 func Step1(ctx *flow.Context) (any, error) {
-    // If we have previously set the 'name' in the global context or in the dependent steps,
+    // If we have previously set the 'name' in input
     // then we can retrieve the 'name' name, exist := ctx.Get("name")
 	if exist {